Low-Mach-number limit for two-phase flows: Low-Mach number limit for one-phase flow

 We end up with a compatibility condition on the initial data: it is more or less difficult to pass to the limit in System \eqref{Sys2} if the initial data verifies itself the conditions \eqref{cond1}-\eqref{cond2} or not.
 Clearly, it is easier to pass to the limit if it does.
 Hence, we introduce the notion of ``well--prepared'' initial data.

 \begin{definition} We say that the initial data $(u_0^\eps, \rho_0^\eps)$ are well-prepared if they satisfy

 with $\bar{\rho_0}$ a constant. \end{definition}

 Otherwise, we say that the initial data are ``ill-prepared'' or we call them ``general'' initial data.
 In that case, it actually means that sounds waves are generated initially and propagate with high speed in the domain (speed of order $1/\eps$).
 In that paper, we will not consider this case and focus only on problems with well-prepared initial data.
+Under this assumption, the nature of the domain, periodic or bounded, does not affect the leading-order asymptotics, and the formal derivation of the low-Mach-number limit proceeds in the same way.

 Historically, the study of the low-Mach number limit in the compressible Navier-Stokes equations began with the case of well-prepared data.
 The first general proof of the transition from the equations of compressible fluids to the equations of incompressible fluids comes from \cite{ebin1977motion}.
 Then \cite{klainerman1981singular}, \cite{klainerman1982compressible} also studied the existence time of the solutions of System \eqref{Sys2} (its uniformity in $\eps$) and the passing to the limit, using symmetric hyperbolic system theory in the whole space and in the periodic case respectively.
 We can also note the work of \cite{schochet1986compressible} in a bounded domain with periodic boundary conditions that studies the convergence using filtering techniques.